The BEST criminal defence

 Obtaining relief for non-disclosure is difficult, if not even impossible.
 A review of the jurisprudence highlights an unwillingness on the part of the Courts to remedy breaches of professional ethics relating to non-disclosure in any meaningful way.

 To defend your case, you need the case against you.
 Equally important, you need to understand that disclosure is created by the State – the very party who charged you and is thus interested in your conviction.

 4. Create a Paradigm for Success

 "Every good criminal defence lawyer has a plan".

 Crafting your defence is a process.
 To successfully defend any case entails a plan for success.
 This involves identifying your defences and setting them into motion.

-Sometimes – indeed oftentimes – the defence plan is simpler.
+Sometimes – indeed oftentimes – the defence plan is simple.
 Regardless of its complexity, knowing the plan is critical to success.

-David Chow is a Calgary defence lawyer who will execute your defence plan.
+David Chow is a Calgary defence lawyer who will make ever effort to fully and completely execute your defence plan.